nestybox/sysbox/docs/developers-guide/build.md

 or Focal) so that you can properly test your changes with and without `shiftfs`.

 2) It must be hosted on one of the [supported architectures](../arch-compat.md).
+Refer to the cross-compilation section for more details if working on heterogenous scenarios.

 3) Docker must be installed natively (i.e., **not** with the Docker snap package).